akvelon/MLEM-SDK-for-Java/README.md

 RecordSet recordSet = new RecordSet();
 recordSet.addRecord(record);

-// create a Request object and add a recordSet object with propertyName:
+// create the Request object and add the recordSet object with propertyName:
 Request request = new Request();
 request.addParameter(propertyName, recordSet);
  ```